 Chlamydial and gonococcal infections are often asymptomatic in men but may result in urethritis, epididymitis, and proctitis.
-Uncommon complications include reactive arthritis (chlamydia) and disseminated gonococcal infection.
-Infections at extragenital sites (such as the pharynx and rectum) are typically asymptomatic.
-Chlamydial and gonococcal infections may facilitate HIV transmission in men and women1, 4, 5.
-Median prevalence rates among men who have sex with men who were tested in STD Surveillance Network clinics in 2012 were 16% for gonorrhea and 12% for chlamydia1.
+Uncommon complications include reactive arthritis (chlamydia) and disseminated gonococcal infection.16 Urogenital positivity among men who have sex with men was 6% for chlamydia and 7% for gonorrhea across 11 Sexually Transmitted Disease Surveillance Network jurisdictions in 2019.1 Infections at extragenital sites (such as the pharynx and rectum) are typically asymptomatic.
+Chlamydial and gonococcal infections may increase risk of acquiring or transmitting HIV.13,14

 Potential harms of screening for chlamydia and gonorrhea include false-positive or false-negative results as well as labeling and anxiety associated with positive results.

-A review of health care claims of 4296 male and female patients presenting for general medical or gynecologic examinations from 2000 to 2003 found that a large proportion of those with high-risk sexual behaviors did not receive STI or HIV testing during their visit.
-According to a review of diagnostic billing codes for patients with high-risk sexual behaviors, men were significantly less likely than women to be tested for chlamydia (20.7% vs. 56.9%) and gonorrhea (20.7% vs. 50.9%), although they were more likely to be tested for HIV (79.3% vs. 38.8%) and syphilis (39.1% vs. 27.6%)10.
+A review of health care claims of 4296 male and female patients presenting for general medical or gynecologic examinations from 2000 to 2003 found that a large proportion of patients with high-risk sexual behaviors did not receive STI or HIV testing during their visit.31 According to a review of diagnostic billing codes for 1074 patients with high-risk sexual behaviors, men were significantly less likely than women to be tested for chlamydia (20.7% vs 56.9%) and gonorrhea (20.7% vs 50.9%), although they were more likely to be tested for HIV (79.3% vs 38.8%) and syphilis (39.1% vs 27.6%).31

 Scope of Review

-The USPSTF previously found fair-quality evidence that treatment of chlamydial infection during pregnancy is associated with improved outcomes for infants and mothers28.
-The USPSTF reviewed large cohort studies of screening at the first prenatal visit in pregnant women at increased risk for infection29, 30.
-These studies found that treatment of chlamydial infection was associated with significantly lower rates of preterm delivery, early rupture of membranes, and infants with low birthweight compared with no treatment or treatment failure.
-No subsequent studies met inclusion criteria for the current USPSTF review7, 11.
+The USPSTF previously found fair-quality evidence that treatment of chlamydial infection during pregnancy is associated with improved outcomes for infants and mothers.53,54 The USPSTF reviewed large cohort studies of screening at the first prenatal visit in pregnant women (with a total of 11,544 participants) at increased risk for infection.
+These studies found that treatment of chlamydial infection was associated with significantly lower rates of preterm delivery, early rupture of membranes, and infants with low birth weight compared with no treatment or treatment failure.53,54 No subsequent studies met inclusion criteria for the current USPSTF review.19,32

-The USPSTF found little direct evidence on the effectiveness of screening for chlamydia in men or low-risk women.
-It found that the overall prevalence of chlamydial infection in the general population varies widely depending on age and other risk factors31.
-Chlamydial infection may cause epididymitis in men, but serious complications are not common.
-Screening and treating young men at increased risk may reduce the incidence of chlamydial infection; however, the USPSTF found no published prospective trials of the effect of routine screening in men or comparison with the strategy of screening women and treating their male partners7, 11, 28, 32.
-The USPSTF found no studies on the benefits of screening women, including pregnant women, who are not at increased risk for infection.
-Decisions about screening women who are not at high risk on the basis of individual factors may depend on local disease burden.
+The USPSTF found little direct evidence on the effectiveness of screening for chlamydia in men or low-risk women in reducing infection complications or disease transmission or acquisition.
+It found that the overall prevalence of chlamydial infection in the general population varies widely depending on age and other risk factors.
+Chlamydial infection may cause urethritis and epididymitis in men, but serious complications are not common.
+Screening and treating young men at increased risk may reduce the incidence of chlamydial infection; however, the USPSTF found very limited published randomized trials or observational studies of the effect of routine screening in men or comparison with the strategy of screening women and treating their male partners.19,32 The USPSTF found no studies on the benefits of screening women, including pregnant women, who are not at increased risk for infection.19,32

-The USPSTF found no studies of the effectiveness of screening for gonorrhea in its current or previous reviews7.
-It previously found indirect evidence of the benefits of early detection and treatment, including the substantial prevalence of asymptomatic infection, the availability of accurate screening tests and effective treatments, and the high morbidity associated with untreated infection in women29.
-Gonococcal infections in women are frequently asymptomatic33.
-Asymptomatic men and women represent an important reservoir of new infection.
-In women, 10% to 20% of untreated infections lead to PID34, which may lead to hospitalization, surgery, chronic pelvic pain, ectopic pregnancy, and infertility.
+The USPSTF found no studies that directly evaluated the effectiveness of screening for gonorrhea in its current or previous reviews.19,32,33 It previously found indirect evidence of the benefits of early detection and treatment in women at increased risk based on the substantial prevalence of asymptomatic infection, the availability of accurate screening tests and effective treatments, and the high morbidity associated with untreated infection in women.55 Gonococcal infections in women are frequently asymptomatic but represent an important reservoir of infection that could lead to reproductive complications and life-threatening conditions.

-Although untested in controlled trials, early detection and treatment of gonorrhea in pregnant women at increased risk for infection may decrease morbidity from infection-related obstetric complications.
-The primary rationale for screening all pregnant women is prevention of ophthalmia neonatorum.
-However, the USPSTF recognizes the low prevalence of infection in pregnant women who are not at increased risk and the effectiveness of universal ocular prophylaxis in newborns.
+Based on indirect evidence, early detection and treatment of gonorrhea in pregnant women at increased risk for infection may decrease morbidity from infection-related obstetric complications.
+In women not at increased risk for gonorrhea, there is a low prevalence of infection, and universal ocular prophylaxis in newborns is effective and well established.
 Accordingly, the USPSTF concluded that the net benefit of screening for gonorrhea in pregnant women who are not at increased risk for infection is small.

-The USPSTF found little direct evidence on the effectiveness of screening for gonorrhea in men or low-risk women7, 11, 29, 35.
-It previously found that screening for gonorrhea in all sexually active adults is inefficient because of its low prevalence in these groups29, 35.
-Moreover, the majority of genital gonococcal infections in men are symptomatic, which can result in more timely clinical presentation and lead to diagnosis and treatment that prevents serious complications36.
+The USPSTF found little evidence on the effectiveness of screening for gonorrhea in men or low-risk women.
+Prevalence in these groups is low.1 Moreover, the majority of genital gonococcal infections in men are symptomatic, which can result in more timely clinical presentation and lead to diagnosis and treatment that prevents serious complications.